prisma/specs/schema/Readme.md

 ### Switching Datasources based on Environments

 > ⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/photonjs/issues/184)

 Sometimes it's nice to get started with an SQLite database and migrate to Postgres or MySQL for production.
 We support this workflow: